 “The hands-on depaving process and subsequent tree plantings capture the hearts and energies of our school community, working together to make our school yard healthier for both the environment and students.
 We are excited to demonstrate to others the power to make positive change when individuals act together,” said Christy Webster, Principal of Sheppard Public School.

-With additional community support and a grant provided by TD Friends of the Environment Foundation, this Depave Paradise project at Sheppard Public School will encourage greener infrastructure in Waterloo Region and showcase the power of community mobilization for a greener future.
+Ontario Trillium Foundation (OTF) is one of Canada’s largest granting foundations.
+With a budget of over $136 million, OTF awards grants to some 1,000 projects every year to build healthy and vibrant Ontario communities.
+With additional community support and a grant provided by OTF and TD Friends of the Environment Foundation, this Depave Paradise project at Sheppard Public School will encourage greener infrastructure in Waterloo Region and showcase the power of community mobilization for a greener future.

 Reep Green Solutions is an environmental charity based in the Waterloo Region committed to helping people live sustainably.
 Reep offers home energy, waste reduction, water conservation and healthy yards services.
 You may also contact Donnique Williams, [email protected], 519-744-6583 ext.
 222, for additional comments.